TomBenDor/AP1/ex2/readme.md

 The program creates a `TCPClient` and a `UDPClient` which both connect their matching server.
 The client uses the factory design pattern when it gets the selected protocol from the user.
 Then, the unclassified data is sent to the server via one of the sockets.
-The server receives the calculated types and the client writes the output into a csv file.
+The client receives the calculated types and writes them into a csv file.

 ## Running